ezwang/pennlabspractical/README.md

   </tbody>
 <table>

-- *Adding a list*: Should add a list to the database with the given title.
-The newly added list's order
+- *Adding a list*: Adds a list to the database with the given title.
+The newly added list's order is at the end of the board.

 <table>
   <tbody>